bwilczek/watir_pump_tutorial/README.md

-# WORK IN PROGRESS - NOTHING TO SEE HERE YET

 ## Page Object pattern with `WatirPump`: how to create and run tests

 The goal of this repo is to familiarize web developers with features of `WatirPump` -